Stop: If you are in an Ashley Madison Crisis, we have compiled some critical adivce on moving forward.

 My Husband or Wife Had An Affair

 You are not alone.
 Adultery is widespread.
 It affects one in every 2.7 couples.
+And with the release of Ashley Madison data, over 30 million accounts were made public demonstrating a vast and widespread problem.
 According to a published report in the Journal of Couple and Relationship Therapy, by the time we are 40, approximately 50 percent of all wives and 60 percent of all husbands, will have had an extramarital affair.
 Psychologists have estimated only 35 percent of these affected couples will stay together.
 This means that the majority of relationships that suffer an affair will end.
 Despite this gloomy prognosis, there is life after adultery.
 Studies show that couples choose to tough it out, and seek help such as marriage counseling, have the best chance of staying together.
 The hardest part of dealing with the sting of an affair is to look beyond the act itself, and dig deeper into the root causes.
 If all you can do is think about and look at the behavior, and neglect the underlying causes (for the one cheated on), or if you just want to dig in your heels and justify what you have done (for the cheater), then your relationship may not survive.
 But if you have the willingness to peer deeper, and both of you want to make this work, then there is real hope for you.

 Why Did My Husband or Wife Cheat on Me?